AlgoDataStructure/datastructure/Intro/DSIntroduction.md

 ![Problem](img/ProblemDS.png "ProblemDS")

-### Define Algorithm and apply
+### Define Algorithm

+-  Apply Algorithm on Datastrucure and its efficiency and complexity varies based on the DataStructure.

 ![Problem](img/DSAlgo.png "DSAlgo")

--  Efficiency of Algorithm depends upon the DataStructure